san27gil/san27gil/README.md

 ## Hi there, I'm Santi Gil 👋

 ### I'm a coder, private investor and passionated about both economy and computer science!
-I'm a BBA graduated and {}.
+I'm a BBA graduated.
 Before that I was in the financial sector, working on both front and back office in companies such as Banco Santander or BBVA.

 <a href="https://www.linkedin.com/in/santigilmos/">
   <img align="left" alt="Santi Gil Linkedin" width="22px" src="https://github.com/san27gil/san27gil/blob/f3c768609cf96dc388150b48c6b1d276721a7b60/img/linkedin-2.png" />